alex-steinberg/candidates/README.md

 I took the better part of a day to build this ... not quite 4 hours, probably closer to 8.
 Note: I'm still learning React!

+## Usage

+This app was created with [Vite](https://vitejs.dev/).
+To run, clone this repo and run `npm install` and `npm run dev` from the project root.

+Once it's running, open localhost:3000, enter some search terms and click away!